 There are many strategies to help people with presbycusis.
 Hearing aids may be recommended for some individuals.
 Assistive listening devices can provide further improvement in hearing ability in certain situations.
 One example of such a device is the built-in telephone amplifier.
 Another example is FM systems that make sounds clearer, with or without a hearing aid, by delivering sound waves like a radio.
 Training in speechreading (using visual cues to determine what is being spoken) can help those with presbycusis to understand better what is being said in conversations or presentations.

-- What is auditory neuropathy?
+- What is Auditory Neuropathy Spectrum Disorder?

-- What causes auditory neuropathy?
+- What causes ANSD?

 - What are the roles of the outer and inner hair cells?